1. The First Anglo-Burmese War began in __________.

 Explanation: In 1835, Darjeeling was ceded to the British by the Raja of Sikkim.

-42. The Treaty of Sugauli fixed Nepal’s boundary with British India along:
+42. The Treaty of Sugauli fixed Nepal’s boundary with British India along__________.

 A) Sutlej River